 Smart Ways to Support City of Hope

-Smart Ways to Support City of Hope Under the CARES Act:The Coronavirus Aid, Relief, and Economic Security (CARES) Act encourages charitable giving by loosening some limitations on charitable income tax deductions for individuals and corporations.
+Smart Ways to Support City of Hope Under the CARES Act:The CARES Act encourages charitable giving by loosening some limitations on charitable income tax deductions for individuals and corporations.

 Download CARES Act One Sheet